-By default, principals can use the vCenter Single Sign-On user name and password to connect to the vSphere Automation endpoint.
-The vSphere Automation endpoint checks whether the user name and password are present in the VMware Directory Service.
-On success, the system returns a session identifier for the vSphere Automation endpoint.
+By default, principals can use basic authentication with their vCenter Single Sign-On credentials to connect to the vSphere Automation endpoint .
+The vSphere Automation endpoint checks whether the user name and password are present in vmdir.
+On success, the system returns a session identifier valid for the vSphere Automation endpoint.